forwardemail/forwardemail.net/app/views/docs/email-startup-graveyard-why-80-percent-email-companies-fail/index.md

 > **Key Insight**: Most email startups don't build actual email infrastructure from scratch.
 Many build on top of existing solutions like Amazon SES or open-source systems like Postfix.
 The core protocols work well - the challenge is in the implementation.

 > \[!TIP]
 > **Technical Deep Dive**: For comprehensive details on our approach, architecture, and security implementation, see our [Forward Email Technical Whitepaper](https://forwardemail.net/technical-whitepaper.pdf) and [About page](https://forwardemail.net/en/about) which documents our complete development timeline since 2017.
+Additionally, our codebase has been independently audited by [Cure53](https://forwardemail.net/pentest-report_forward-email.pdf).

 ## Table of Contents